 - 1. Keep the caller on the line as long as possible and try to obtain the following information:

 - When is the bomb going to explode?

 - Where is the bomb located?

 - What kind of bomb is it?

 - What does it look like?

-- Why did you place the bomb?
+- Why did the caller place the bomb?

 - 2. Also, try to record the following information:

-- Time of call
+- Time of call.

-- Age and sex of caller
+- Age and sex of caller.

 - Speech pattern, accent, possibly nationality, etc.

-- Emotional state of caller
+- Emotional state of caller. - Background noise.

-- Background noise

-Immediately notify your supervisor or a manager.
-Await further instructions.
+Immediately notify your supervisor or a manager and await further instructions.
 The building will not be evacuated until management personnel or local authorities have given orders to do so.